vineshgvk/PII-Data/README.md

 [Siddharthan Singaravel](https://github.com/SiddharthanSingaravel)

 # Introduction
-The advent of AI heightens the risk of data and identity theft, with many scams stemming from data breaches and stolen Personally Identifiable Information (PII).
-Since 2005, in the U.S. alone, there have been 2,691 data breaches in K–12 school districts and colleges/universities, affecting nearly 32 million records.
+The advent of AI heightens the risk of data and identity theft, with many scams stemming from data breaches and stolen Personally Identifiable Information (PII).  in the U.S. alone, there have been 2,691 data breaches in K–12 school districts and colleges/universities, affecting nearly 32 million records.
 Remarkably, 83% of these records were from post-secondary institutions, primarily due to hacking and ransomware attacks.

 Post-pandemic, there has been a significant shift among educational institutions towards online teaching and the widespread adoption of digital tools for various academic activities.
 Between 2016 and 2020, thousands of students had their personal information compromised, including grades and Social Security numbers, leading to various forms of harm​ ​.
 E-Learning platforms, which have gained immense popularity due to their affordability and high-quality education, must prioritize the security of Personally Identifiable Information (PII).